Police Duty Act

 Article 17

-The duty planning and supervisory units shall set a duty-arrangement standards which must properly plan the grouping, alternation of duties, and length of shifts for line officers to perform rotationally, and comply with the following rules:
+The duty planning and supervisory units shall set duty-arrangement standards which must adequately plan the grouping, alternation of duties, and length of shifts for line officers to perform rotationally and comply with the following rules:

 1. The duty hours must be circadian coverage without any lapses.

-2. Varied duties, alternately scheduled based on the necessity, shall enable every officer to work rotating shifts averagely.
+2. Varied duties, alternately scheduled based on necessity, shall enable every officer to work rotating shifts on average.

-3. The labor and rest in a tour of duty shall be even to help duty officers recover spirit and physical strength.
+3. The active and passive duties shall be planned evenly to help officers recover spirit and physical strength.

-4. Standby police force shall be adequately controlled on a frequent basis in order to fill in for absences and assist in handling unexpected situations.
+4. Mobilized police force shall often be adequately managed to fill in for absences and assist in handling unexpected situations.

-5. Every police officer must have time for further educations or in-service training.
+5. Every police officer must have time for further education or in-service training.

-The aforementioned arrangement of duties in the preceding paragraph shall follow the three-shift rotation system or other shift pattern if it is deemed adequate to meet actual needs.
-When operational units are staffed with three to five police officers, the half-day alternation system may be adopted.
-If there are only two police officers, the whole-day alternation system may be adopted; and duty in the mid-night shift could change into on-call and staying in workplace.
+The aforementioned arrangement of duties in the preceding paragraph shall follow the three-shift rotation system or other shift pattern if deemed adequate to meet actual needs.
+When operational units are only staffed with three to five police officers, the half-day alternation system may be adopted.
+If there are only two police officers, the whole-day alternation system shall apply also in these situations, midnight shift duties could take the form of standing by at the workplace.

 Article 18

-The operational units, shall schedule the roster in accordance with the aforementioned rules, considering the security situations and available force, on a daily basis, and submit the rosters to the supervisory authority for reference.
+The operational units shall schedule the roster in accordance with the aforementioned rules, considering the security situations and available force, daily, and submit the rosters to the supervisory authority for reference.
 Any changes in the roster should be reported as well.

 Article 19

-When police departments must carry out individual duties and general duties separately to meet the circumstances’ needs, the precincts, stations and substations shall be respectively mobilized as duty units in which police officers were assigned to household visits If necessary, they may expand the beats and assign other police officers to rotationally carryout the general duties.
+When police departments must carry out individual duties and general duties separately to meet the circumstances’ needs, the precincts and stations shall be respectively mobilized as duty units in which police officers were assigned to household visits.
+If necessary, they may expand the beats and assign other police officers to rotationally carry out the general duties.

 Article 20

-If police departments or precincts have set up various police squads / teams, they shall assign police officers, depending on the needs of mission, to perform each of the specific duties to maximize the coverage of duties from point and line to plane, by which an overall duty effectiveness can be achieved.
+If police departments or precincts have set up various police squads/teams, they shall assign police officers, depending on the needs of the mission, to perform each of the specific duties to maximize the coverage of duties from point and line to plane by which an overall duty effectiveness can be achieved.

 Article 21

-When duty organizations must alter their ordinary service assignments because of unexpected special, situations, duty officers shall perform their duties according to their supervisor’s order.
+When police organizations must alter their ordinary duty assignments because of unexpected special situations, officers shall perform their duties according to their supervisor’s order.

 Article 22

-The duty command center of police organizations at every level are in charge of dispatching, commanding, and controlling their respective police force to carry out various duties and solve problems.
-In case of major disasters, accidents, or other incidents within the jurisdiction, they may request for assistance from non-subordinate police forces or those from the neighboring police units.
+The duty command center of police organizations at every level is in charge of dispatching, commanding, and controlling their respective police force to carry out various duties.
+In case of major disasters, accidents, or other incidents within the jurisdiction, they may request assistance from non-subordinate police forces or those from the neighboring police units.

 Article 23

-The equipment and duty gears are equipped and distributed to police officers based on necessities.
+The equipment and duty gear are equipped and distributed to police officers based on necessities.

 Chapter 6 Roll Call